-The following are the main user level requirements JFFS3 have to meet.
+The following are the main user-level requirements JFFS3 has to meet.

-- R01 JFFS3 memory consumption must not depend on the size of the JFFS3 partition, the number of inodes in the file system, size of files, directories, and the like.
+- R01 JFFS3 memory consumption must not depend on the size of JFFS3 partition, the number of inodes in the file system, size of files, directories, and the like.
 Of course, JFFS3 must be able to use the advantage of the available RAM, but only for different kinds of caches which may be freed any time in case of memory pressure. - R02 JFFS3 have to provide very fast file system mount without the need to scan the whole flash partition. - R03 JFFS3 have to provide good flash wear-levelling. - R04 JFFS3 must guarantee that unclean reboots cannot cause any file system corruption. - R05 JFFS3 must provide good enough performance. - R06 Unlike JFFS2, JFFS3 must implement write-behind caching for better performance.

-- R07 JFFS3 must gracefully deal with different kinds of data corruptions, flash bits flipping, bad blocks which may appear dynamically, etc. - R08 In case of serious corruptions it should be possible to reconstruct the any data which were not damaged by means external tools like ckfs.jffs3. - R09 All the JFFS3 characteristics ought to vary not faster than log(S), where S is the size of the JFFS3 partition.
-JFFS2-like linear dependencies are not acceptable. - R10 JFFS3 must support extended attributes. - R11 JFFS3 must support Access Control Lists feature (ACLs). - R12 JFFS3 have to support on-flight compression.
+- R07 JFFS3 must gracefully deal with different kinds of data corruptions (flash bit-flips, bad blocks may appear dynamically, etc). - R08 In case of serious corruptions it should be possible to reconstruct all the data which were not damaged by means external tools like ckfs.jffs3. - R09 All the JFFS3 characteristics ought to scale not faster the logarithmic function.
+JFFS2-like linear dependencies are not acceptable. - R10 JFFS3 must support extended attributes. - R11 JFFS3 must support the Access Control Lists feature (ACL). - R12 JFFS3 have to support on-flight compression. - R13 JFFS3 should provide good concurrency which means that it should be possible to read the file system during Garbage Collection and to read/write during the Journal Commit, read/write the file system simultaneously, etc.